buildersoftio/vortex/README.md

 These are some other repos for related projects:

-* [Andy X Portal](https://github.com/buildersoftdev/andyx-portal) - Dashboard for Andy X Node
+* [Vortex Portal](https://github.com/buildersoftdev/andyx-portal) - Dashboard for Vortex Cluster
-* [Andy X Cli](https://github.com/buildersoftdev/andyx-cli) - Manage all resources of Andy X
+* [Vortex Cli](https://github.com/buildersoftdev/andyx-cli) - Manage all resources of Vortex

-## Deploying Andy X with docker-compose
+## Deploying Vortex with docker-compose

-Andy X can be easily deployed on a docker container using docker-compose, for more info click [here](https://hub.docker.com/r/buildersoftdev/andyx)
+Vortex can be easily deployed on a docker container using docker-compose, for more info click [here](https://hub.docker.com/r/buildersoftdev/andyx)

 ## Code of conduct